addiscent/vagrant-docker-aws/README.md

       Connection to 127.0.0.1 closed.

 ### Uninstallation
-The _vagrant destroy_ command removes the _vagrantbox_ instance files, (the _sysroot_ volume of the Ubuntu Server 14.04 _vagrantbox_ itself), from storage on the host.
+The _vagrant destroy_ command removes the _vagrantbox_ instance files, (the _sysroot_ volume of the _Ubuntu Server 14.04_ _vagrantbox_ itself), from storage on the host.
 Any changes previously made to this particular _vagrantbox_ configuration, (e.g., by using a _vagrant ssh_ session to do work such as editing/creating files on the _vagrantbox_ _sysroot_ volume), will be destroyed along with the _vagrantbox_.

-The _vagrant destroy_ command does _not_ delete the _vagrant-docker-aws_ work/project directory, nor any of the files in that directory :
+The _vagrant destroy_ command does _not_ delete the _vagrant-docker-aws-master_ work/project directory, nor any of the files in that directory :

       $ cd ~/vda-test/vagrant-docker-aws-master
       $ vagrant destroy
+            default: Are you sure you want to destroy the 'default' VM? [y/N] y ==> default: Forcing shutdown of VM...
+        ==> default: Destroying VM and associated drives...

       $ ls -al
-          drwxrwxr-x 3 usr grp 4.0K Jun 10 16:17 .vagrant
           -rw-rw-r-- 1 usr grp 3.9K Jun  9 05:46 .bashrc
           -rw-rw-r-- 1 usr grp   13 Jun  9 05:46 .gitignore
           -rw-rw-r-- 1 usr grp  12K Jun  9 05:46 LICENSE
           -rw-rw-r-- 1 usr grp 3.5K Jun  9 05:46 README.md
+          drwxrwxr-x 3 usr grp 4.0K Jun 10 16:17 .vagrant
           -rw-rw-r-- 1 usr grp 4.5K Jun  9 05:46 Vagrantfile

-After using the _vagrant destroy_ command, you may then delete from the host the _vagrantbox_ home directory of _vagrant-docker-aws_, or selected files.
+After using the _vagrant destroy_ command, you may then delete from the host the _vagrant-docker-aws-master_ directory, or selected files.

 ###### Note: Use the _vagrant destroy_ command before deleting a _vagrantbox's_ files or directory; do not simply delete the files in the project directory.
-Otherwise, orphaned _VirtualBox_ instance files will accumulate in your VirtualBox vm storage area.
+Otherwise, orphaned _VirtualBox_ instance files will accumulate in your VirtualBox VM storage directory.
 They cause no harm, but may consume large amounts of unnecessary space on host storage.
-You may delete orphaned _VirtualBoxes_ using the VirtualBox GUI or VirtualBox CLI commands.
+You may delete orphaned _VirtualBoxes_ using the _VirtualBox GUI_ or _VirtualBox CLI_ commands.

+##### Important Common Vagrant Commands

+The most important of the commonly used commands are :

+  vagrant help
+  vagrant up
+  vagrant status
+  vagrant global-status
+  vagrant port
+  vagrant suspend
+  vagrant resume
+  vagrant halt
+  vagrant destroy
+  vagrant box

 ### Where To Go Frome Here?
 There's Always A "However"
 As is, "right off the shelf", this _vagrantbox_ can be quite a useful tool.
 "However", to take full advantage of a _vagrantbox_ it is neccesary to learn the _Vagrant_ way of using it on a host.
 It's possible to do some _really_ interesting work with _Vagrant/VirtualBox_ instances, "however", to do advanced work it is necessary to learn _vagrant_ command line usage, and the _Vagrantfile_ directives.
 There are _vagrant_ commands for typical management, (creating, monitoring, modifying, destroying).
 There are _Vagrantfile_ directives for setting the memory size of the instance, and for forwarding ports from inside the _vagrantbox_ into the host port space, and more.